15 Best Things to Do in New Haven (CT)

 Display cases are loaded with decades’ worth of interesting PEZ memorabilia, all in the shadow of the largest dispenser in the world.

-And of course, the store has the biggest stock of PEZ products you’ve ever laid your eyes on.
+Also neat is a PEZ-themed motorcycle designed by the company from TV’s American Chopper.
+And of course, the store has the biggest stock of PEZ products I’ve ever laid eyes on.

 10. Shubert Theater

-In last 100+ years there have been more than 300 world premieres at New Haven’s Shubert Theater, as well as 50 American premieres and 600+ Broadway tryouts.
+In the last 100+ years there have been more than 300 world premieres at New Haven’s Shubert Theater, as well as 50 American premieres and 600+ Broadway tryouts.

 Liza Minnelli made her debut in a Broadway production right here in Flora the Red Menace in 1965, while three Barrymores (Ethel, John and Lionel) trod these boards, as well as the Marx Brothers in their vaudeville days.